 HEALTH THREAT CONTAMINANTS – Arsenic & Radon in private wells

 The Arsenic maximum allowable level in drinking water per the EPA is .01 mg/L (miligrams per liter) or 10 parts per billion.
 Arsenic removal is performed with a specific media that grabs the arsenic out of the water.
 For more information on this see the link at Arsenic article link.

 The current Massachusetts radon remediation action level is at 10,000 pCi/L (Pico curries per liter) in water.
 The radon must be removed from the water and it is recommended testing the air for Radon as well.
 It should be noted that New Hampshire requires action if radon is only at 2,000 pCi/L. Maine and Rhode Island actionable levels are at 4,000 pCi/L. For more information on radon see the link at Radon in Water Article.Removing radon from water requires a system in which the water is agitated in a sealed chamber then vented to the outside, sending the radon gas safely out of the home.
 Other technologies and systems are used to remove other contaminants.
 Any water filtration system designed should start with a water test before an informed recommendation can be made

-H2O Care is an established, Massachusetts based water filtration and testing firm, formed in 1989 with offices in Hudson & Middleton, MA.
-Articles published by the Company can be seen in Water Technology Magazine or linked through the website publications section at http://h2ocare.wpengine.com.
-Contact us by email at email@example.com or call us at 800-539-1100.
+H2O Care is an established, Massachusetts based water filtration and testing firm, formed in 1989 with offices in Stow & Middleton, MA.
+Articles published by the Company can be seen in Water Technology Magazines at http://h2ocare.com/pub.
+Contact us at [email protected] or 800-539-1100.